 However, most Punjabi wedding customs are an excuse to have fun.

-Recommended Read: TEN FASCINATING WEDDING CUSTOMS FROM AROUND THE WORLD
+Recommended Read: TEN FASCINATING WEDDING CUSTOM FROM AROUND THE WORLD

 Bihari Wedding- how much can you endure?